-The Small Business Virtual Roundtables are for small business owners and key members of family businesses with revenues from $500K to $20mm, with at least three employees, that have been in business for at least three years, in any industry sector or geographic area.
+The Small Business Virtual Roundtables are for small business owners and key members of family businesses with revenues from $500K to $20mm.
+With at least three employees, that have been in business for at least three years, in any industry sector or geographic area.

-Meetings are conducted virtually, via Zoom, and will be facilitated by experienced consultants who have had substantial experience as business owners and/or advisors to small businesses.
+Roundtables are conducted virtually, via Zoom, and will be facilitated by experienced consultants who have had substantial experience as business owners and/or advisors to small businesses.

 Facilitators go through a tight screening process and prospective members are also screened by the facilitators to ensure that they will be active participants and contributors.

 The main purpose of the Virtual Roundtables is to create a “peer-to-peer” advisory group that can openly address any business issue of concern to any attendee (even guests) to share ideas, solve problems, and support one another through insight critical to their ongoing success in a supportive, confidential, and “safe” environment.

 Peer to Peer Advisory - How It Works